eclipse-hono/hono/site/homepage/content/community/get-in-touch.md

 ## Chat

-The most direct way of interacting with the Hono developers is by means of [joining the #eclipse-hono IRC channel](http://webchat.freenode.net/#eclipse-hono?nick=guest?).
+The most direct way of interacting with the Hono developers is by means of [joining our room on Gitter](https://gitter.im/eclipse/hono).

-Please don't be disappointed if you do not immediately get an answer to your inquiry, most of us are working on multiple projects and thus do not always find the time to answer promptly.
-However, we usually do our best to follow the chat with at least one eye ...
+Keep in mind, though, that our Gitter room is mainly used by committers and contributors for discussing issues related to development of new features and organizational stuff.
+The preferred way of posting questions regaring usage of Hono is via [StackOverflow](https://stackoverflow.com/questions/tagged/eclipse-hono).

 ## Mailing List